apacheignite/documentation/basic-concepts/getting-started.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Start From Command Line"
+  "title": "Start from Command Line"
 }
 [/block]
 An Ignite node can be started from command line either with default configuration or by passing a configuration file.
 You can start as many nodes as you like and they will all automatically discover each other.